marchbox/intl-elements/src/elements/displaynames/README.md

 A custom element for [Intl.DisplayNames](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DisplayNames)

-`intl-displaynames` elements are used to create display names of language names, region/country names, script names, calendar names, etc.
+`intl-displaynames` elements are used to create display names of language names, region/country names, script names, calendar names, etc. Use `<data>` elements with `value` attributes to pass the codes to get display names.

 ## Example